mnmason86/reading-notes/class1reading.md

 ### Headings

 - Headings are available in six different sizes, by utilizing the '#' symbol, with the largest using one symbol and the smallest using six.
-- Always put a space between the symbol and the text for compatibility.
+- *For compatibility, always put a space between the symbol and the text.*

 ### Paragraphs

 - Paragraphs are easy.
 You basically just type as you normally would.
-- Do not indent for paragraphs.
-It can cause formatting issues.
+- *To avoid formatting issues, do not indent paragraphs*

 ### Line Breaks

 - To break text into separate lines, the best way is to use two or more spaces.
 - If you were taught to type sentences with two spaces at the end, use <br> instead.
-- A backslash can also be used in some markup languages, but this is not recommended because it is not universal.
+- *For compatibility, do not use a backslash*

 ### Emphasis